 Seborrhoeic Keratosis Removal in London

 Seborrhoeic Keratosis has a roughened surface and can vary in colour from pink to almost black.
-Seborrhoeic Keratosis usually starts to appear from the age of 40.
+Seborrhoeic Keratosis usually starts to appear from the age of 40 and more commonly develops in those exposed to sunlight regularly.

 Causes of Seborrhoeic Keratosis